 At the core of the work we do is LAMP-Vax, a chimeric, nucleic acid investigational vaccine that is believed to leverage a trafficking signal which guides the antigen to the lysosomes in antigen presenting cells.
 This proposed mechanism may play a part in an important aspect of immunology: the presentation of the antigen to T cells.
 In this case, because the antigen is fused to LAMP (Lysosomal Associated Membrane Protein), it is compelled to enter a pathway that results in the presentation of the antigen to CD4+ cells, often referred to as “helper T cells”.
 CD4+ T cells are involved in affecting many aspects of a complex immune response: cytokine release, immunological memory, antibody production, and support for other T cell types.

 LAMP-Vax also appears to drive the orientation of the CD4+ T cell to a particular sub-type, the Th1 T cell.
 Th1 cells produce inflammatory and immunity inducing chemical messengers, cytokines, that can help stimulate the immune response.
 These factors are currently under intense focus in the cancer immunotherapy landscape.
-It is important to note that, while the mechanism of LAMP-Vax focuses on enhancing presentation of antigen to CD4+ T cells and producing a Th1 type CD4+ T cell response (an aspect missing in other platforms), LAMP-Vax is believed to induce a broad immune response and thereby results in enhanced CD8+ T cell responses as well.
+It is important to note that, while the mechanism of LAMP-Vax appears to focus on enhancing presentation of antigen to CD4+ T cells and producing a Th1 type CD4+ T cell response (an aspect missing in other platforms), LAMP-Vax is also believed to induce a broad immune response and thereby results in enhanced CD8+ T cell responses as well.

 Reversing the “net allergic charge” and changing an IgE / Th2 allergic response into an IgG / Th1 response

 Generating high affinity tumor antigen specific T cells supported by CD4 helper T-cells

 Trafficking antigens into the MHC-II compartment for direct, antigen specific activation of CD4+ T cells